vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🧩 9.
+## ðŸ§© 9.
 Niche & Advanced Scenarios
 61. **Design a Leaderboard System:** For a game with 10M players (Redis Sorted Sets).
 62. **Design an Ad Click Aggregator:** Counting billions of clicks for billing.
 63. **Design a Health-Check System:** Monitoring the status of a global cluster.